petebuzzell-ad/winzer-docs-test/README.md

 - **Source Code** - Full codebase for both frontend and backend systems
 - **Developer Handoff** - Comprehensive guide for new developers

+## Live Documentation

+The documentation is available at: **https://petebuzzell-ad.github.io/winzer-documentation/**

 ### Documentation Access
 - **HTML files** - Ready-to-view documentation with Arcadia Digital styling
 - **Markdown files** - Source files for editing and version control